 As a physical practice, yoga serves as an opportunity to keep the body moving on a regular basis.
 Similarly, exercise is an excellent way to keep the body feeling its best without having to rely on any addictive substances.
 The serotonin released during physical exercises is a natural high that is a significant part of overcoming the desire to relapse.

 Similarly, having regularly scheduled yoga practices helps to keep one’s schedule full.
 This will keep boredom at bay, another trigger that can lead to relapse.
+Resources like The Arbor will help you to keep on a healthy routine.

 2. Yoga is a Spiritual Outlet